Sexual Decision Making

 Birth Control Injection (Depo-Provera® or ‘the Shot’)

 The shot contains a hormone (progestin) like the hormone females produce.
 It doesn’t contain estrogen.
-The hormone stops your body from releasing an egg, makes the lining of the uterus thin and makes cervical mucous thick.
+The hormone stops the body from releasing an egg, makes the lining of the uterus thin and makes cervical mucous thick.
 You need a prescription for the injection.
 It’s given every 10-12 weeks.
 To learn more, see Birth Control Injection.

 Vaginal spermicides are put in the vagina before sex to help prevent pregnancy.
-They contain (nonoxynol-9 (N-9)) that kills sperm.
-When sperm comes into contact with a spermicide, the sperm dies and a female can’t become pregnant.
-Spermicides come as film, foam, gel, cream or suppositories.
-Some types of spermicides can be hard to find in Canada.
+They contain an ingredient called nonoxynol-9 that kills sperm.
+In Canada, spermicides come as film or foam.
+Spermicidal gel is not available.
+Spermicides are considered to be among the least effective of all birth control methods.
 To learn more about spermicides and how to use them, see Vaginal Spermicides.

 A diaphragm is disc-shaped, made of latex or silicone, and has a flexible rim.
 It’s inserted into the vagina before sex.
 It covers the cervix and stops sperm from entering the uterus.
 A diaphragm must be used with a special type of gel that kills sperm (spermicidal gel).
+There are no Health Canada approved spermicidal gels containing nonoxynol-9 available in Canada.
+People who use a diaphragm should use an acid buffering gel (e.g. Contragel®, Caya Gel®) which forms a barrier in front of the cervix, lowers pH of vaginal fluid which slows down sperm.
 To learn more, see Diaphragm.

 Fertility Awareness-Based (FAB) Methods

-- prevent pregnancy—don’t have vaginal intercourse or use another method of birth control during a woman’s fertile time
+- prevent pregnancy—don’t have vaginal intercourse or use another method of birth control during a person’s fertile time

-- become pregnant—have vaginal intercourse during a woman’s fertile time
+- become pregnant—have vaginal intercourse during a person’s fertile time

 To learn more, see FAB Methods.